 The Stockum Cemetery, where Mary Stockum's grave can be found, primarily draws teenagers.
 They visit the abandoned cemetery, mostly at night, in hopes of having a paranormal experience.
-More often that not, teen visits to the cemetery involve beer, as evidenced by beer cans scattered about the area.
+More often that not visits to the cemetery involve alcohol, as evidenced by empty beer cans & wine bottles scattered about the area.
 Having grown-up in Coshocton, I happen to be aware of the precise location of the cemetery.
 Yes, I had a few beers at the Stockum Cemetery myself.
 I can't say I witnessed any paranormal events, but I always had a good time.

 All of the websites I've visited that attempt to provide directions are incomplete, vague, or just plain wrong.
 Rather than allow paranormal experience seekers to be completely misled, I created this page.
 With the help of the images below you will be able to navigate directly to the Stockum Cemetery.

 The basic location of Stockum Cemetery is approximately 5 to 6 miles southeast of Coshocton on route 541 (a.k.a.
 Cambridge Road, in Coshocton).
 As you can see by the map below, the general location of the Stockum Cemetery, marked by the green arrow to the right of the red "A" marker, is roughly half way between Coshocton and Plainfield.